-Checklist for Requestors of Lunar Samples for Research
+Checklist for Requesting Samples

-1. Cover letter signed by Principal Investigator (PI) who will be responsible for the loan of any lunar samples.
+1. Cover letter signed by Principal Investigator(PI) who will be responsible for the loan of any lunar samples.

 1. Letter on PI's institutional letterhead.